open-compass/opencompass/README.md

 For more tutorials, please check our [Documentation](https://opencompass.readthedocs.io/en/latest/index.html).

+## 👷‍♂️ Contributing

+We appreciate all contributions to improve OpenCompass.
+Please refer to the [contributing guideline](https://opencompass.readthedocs.io/en/latest/notes/contribution_guide.html) for the best practice.

 ## 🤝 Acknowledgements

 Some code in this project is cited and modified from [OpenICL](https://github.com/Shark-NLP/OpenICL).